cygnus-technology/reach-c-stack/docs/__source/programmers_guide/Introduction.md

 # Security

 The Reach system relies on industry standards for security.
 The BLE interface can easily be encrypted.
 With the exchange of a key "out of band" the encryption is quite robust.
 Reach-server.h contains #defines that configure the BLE interface.
 The GATT database must also be configured appropriately.
-"Level 2" encryption can be achieved with devices that have no display.
-Some sort of display or keypad is necssary to achieve "level 4" encryption.
+"Level 2" protection can be achieved with devices that have no display.
+Some sort of display or keypad is necssary to achieve "level 4" protection.

 Reach supports access control in the the form of a "challenge key" which is presented when the client requests device info.
 If the device is configured to require a challenge key and none is presented then no services will be visible to the client.
 The device can be coded to support multiple challenge keys, each with its own level of access.
 The demonstration shows "basic" and "full" access based on two keys.

 # Error Handling

 Error reporting is considered important and hence Reach provides a method by which a textual error message can be delivered to the remote client.
-Commands 7 and 9 trigger error reports for testing.
+Commands 6 through 10 trigger error reports for testing.
 It can be quite helpful during development to allow device errors to be displayed at the client.
 The extra 240 bytes of memory taken by the fully asynchronous error reporter can be eliminated with a #define in reach-server.h if necessary.

 # Endpoints